robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I need more than a 'yes, Mum' from you, Charlotte," the voice on the phone said in that tone that always made my back stiffen, "promise me: no more little secrets when you don't feel right."

 "Yes Mum...
-I mean— I promise."
+I mean —  I promise."

 I heard Sarah's voice in the background.